ThePinkPythons/Database-Project/ReadMe.md

 # Chat Bot

 Uses discord to interact with individuals intelligently.
+Allows customers to do basic order functionality.